 A Cultural Food Journey of the North West of Ireland

-Over the next two years I will be on an exciting journey to rediscover the North West of Ireland’s fascinating food heritage with the aim of preserving and celebrating the region’s culinary heritage in a brand new publication to be entitled Feast or Famine.
-I hope to have this definitive, fully illustrated volume on the shelves by November 2013.
+Over the next few years I will be on an exciting journey to rediscover the North West of Ireland’s fascinating food heritage with the aim of preserving and celebrating the region’s culinary heritage in a brand new publication entitled Feast or Famine published by Guildhall Press.

 My research has already led me all over Ireland and to the New World Beyond following the region’s extensive culinary trail.